 Unpaved rural roads may be open-cut where permitted by local authorities or landowners.
-In addition, the modifications to Line 880 require some workspace within road rights-of-way due to the space limitations in dense residential areas.
 These areas of construction may require temporary closure of a road and establishment of detours.
 If no reasonable detour is feasible, at least one lane of a road would be kept open to traffic, except for brief periods when it is essential to close the road to install the pipeline.
 Spire would avoid road closings during peak traffic hours.
 Open-cut crossings of roads would typically be completed in one to two days.
-Work at each Line 880 modification site affecting a road would typically be completed in four to six days.
 Spire will attempt to complete construction across high-traffic roads within 24 hours.

-Roads affected by open-cutting and the Line 880 workspaces will be returned to pre-construction conditions.
+Roads affected by open-cutting will be returned to pre-construction conditions.
 If an open-cut road requires extensive construction time, provisions will be made for temporary detours or other measures to allow safe traffic flow during construction.
 Additionally, where required by the landowner, a temporary bridge or bypass could be established on small roads or driveways.
 Prior to closing roads, a road closure schedule would be arranged with the appropriate local transportation authority, if applicable, and local businesses that could be affected by the closures.
 Law enforcement agencies also would be notified.